zaid7823/cns-lab/README.md

 # te-sem5-computer-codes
-"This repository contains code for various process simulation programs in the CNS, Operating Systems and DBMS Laboratory."
+This repository contains code for various process simulation programs in the CNS, Operating Systems and DBMS Laboratory.